tjpreston96/Daily_Grind/README.md

 ## Next Steps:

-- [ ] Fix timer width to be percent of total time
+- [ ] Fix timer width to be percent of total time instead of per minute
 - [ ] Photos of Tea/Coffee
 - [ ] Shared Lists?
 - [ ] 'Explore' page to post recipes for others to try